JohnLCaron/rlauxe/README.md

 # Estimating Sample Batch sizes

-Sampling refers to choosing which ballots to hand review to create Manual Voting Records (MVRs) for.
+Sampling refers to choosing which ballots to hand review to create Manual Voting Records (MVRs).
 Once the MVRs are created, the actual audit takes place.

 There are two phases to sampling: estimating the sample batch sizes for each contest, and then randomly choosing ballots that